dougthenugget21/Weather-App-JS/README.md

 ## Description
 Have you ever wanted to know the weather of North Sentinel Island and it's neighboring islands?
 Well, look no further!
-This app was built to give you that true Island Living feeling and make you feel like one of the North Sentinel people.
+This app was built to give you that true Island Living feeling and make you feel like one of the North Sentinel natives.
 Next step, book a trip.

 ## Installation